Dark days for Peru’s political dynasty after congress closes

 “This was a party behaving less like a political party and more like a mafia,” Levitsky said.

-Late last year, Keiko Fujimori was ordered jailed as prosecutors investigate accusations she laundered money from the giant Brazilian construction company Odebrecht for her 2011 presidential campaign, a big comedown just a few short years after coming so close to winning the presidency.
+Late last year, Keiko Fujimori was ordered jailed as prosecutors investigate accusations she funneled money from the giant Brazilian construction company Odebrecht for her 2011 presidential campaign, a dramatic fall for a woman who would have otherwise been a likely frontrunner in the next election.

 Legislators whose seats are being threatened by Vizcarra’s order dissolving congress say they are prepared to fight, even as polls say most Peruvians want them out.
 They are devising a legal challenge in hopes of keeping congress open and avoiding a 2020 election.